riverscuomo/apps/README.md

 The last 2 are published on pypi, so you technically could put them in requirements.txt, but I don't want to do that because I want to be able to edit them locally and have the changes take effect immediately?

-### Add the environment variables to your system
+### Add the environment variables to your local system

-Find the environment variables in the .env file or look it up in other devices' System Environment Variables.
+Find the environment variables that are commented out in the .env file or look it up in other devices' System Environment Variables.

 ## Upgrading python